jiaohehu/NPreview/DOC-diagram.md

 *   [refy]              - Same as refx bug does it for its y-coordinate.
                           Must be set to a number zero or greater, and no more
                           than the total number of grids in the vertical.

 *   [refsx]             - Set a scalar number to scale coordinate in x-axis.
                           Ex. if refx is set to 6 and refsx      is set to 3,
                           For a coord that is specified as (2,0),
                           it is first scaled three times which puts it at (6,0) before being shifted 6 grids to the right which puts
                           it at (12,0), which is its final displayed position.
                           Must be set to a number between 0.1 and 10.

 *   [refsy]             - Same as refsx      but does it in y-axis.

-*   [font-color]        - Set to a string that describes the color, such as
+*   [fontcolor]        - Set to a string that describes the color, such as
                           'green', 'red', 'blue', 'black', and 'white'.
                           Note that expressing using RGB such as "rgb(100,200,50)" is only supported for SVG generation.

-*   [font-size]         - Set to a font size specification such as '14pt'.
+*   [fontsize]         - Set to a font size specification such as '14pt'.
                           Used when drawing text labels.

-*   [slant]             - Set to a floating point number between 0.1 and 0.9
-                          expressing the proportion of the overall parallelgram width reserved for the slanted part of the shape.
-                          Default is 0.3.

 *   [linedashed]        - Set a string that is either 'evenly', or 'withdots'
                           that is to control the appearances of the dashes.
                           Default is empty, that a solid line is to be drawn.

-*   [stroke]            - Set the color used when drawing lines, such as "red".
+*   [linecolor]        - Set the color used when drawing lines, such as "red".
                           It is used by the drawline instruction.

-*   [line-size]         - Set the thickness of the line when drawing lines,
+*   [linesize]         - Set the thickness of the line when drawing lines,
                           such as "4pt".
                           It is used when drawing lines.

-*   [fill]              - Set the color used when filling an area, i.e., "red".
+*   [fillcolor]        - Set the color used when filling an area, i.e., "red".
                           It is used when drawing an area.

-*   [dot]               - Set the color used for drawing dots, such as "red".
+*   [dotcolor]         - Set the color used for drawing dots, such as "red".
                           It is used by the drawdot instruction.

-*   [dot-size]          - Configure the size of the dot to be drawn, such as
+*   [dotsize]          - Configure the size of the dot to be drawn, such as
                           "8pt".
 Used by the `dot` instruction.
 The default
                           is "5" user unit.

-*   [tick]              - Set the color used for drawing ticks, i.e.,  "red".
+*   [tickcolor]       - Set the color used for drawing ticks, i.e.,  "red".
                           It is used by the `tick`  instruction.
                           The default is empty, which MetaPost assume as black.

-*   [tick-size]         - Configure the thickness of the line for ticks.
+*   [ticksize]         - Configure the thickness of the line for ticks.
                           i.e, "2pt".
 The default is "1pt".
                           It is used by the `tick` instruction.

-*   [tick-protrude]     - Configure how far away the end point is from the
+*   [tickprotrude]     - Configure how far away the end point is from the
                           axis line.
 The default is 0.33 grid unit.
                           The maximum is "1.0", the minimum is "0.1".

-*   [rectw]             - Set to a number that is the width of the rectangle.
-                          Used by rect, rrect, rhombus, trapezoid,
-                          and parallelgram.

-*   [recth]             - Set to a number that is the height of the rectangle.
-                          Used by rect, rrect, rhombus, trapezoid,
-                          and parallelgram.

-*   [radius]            - This is to express the length of the radius for
-                          an circle, halfcircle, quadrant circle, or octant
-                          circle.

-*   [start-angle]       - This is to express the measurement of the first
-                          angle.
-It is used by circle.arc, circle.chord,
-                          and circle.cseg

-*   [end-angle]         - This is to express the measurement of the second
-                          angle.
-It is used by circle.arc, circle.chord,
-                          and circle.cseg